magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/hotfix-unsupported-php8-command-in-adobe-commerce-2.4.3.md

 *PHP Fatal error: Uncaught Error: Call to undefined function Magento\Framework\Filesystem\Directory\str_contains() in <...>/magento/vendor/magento/framework/Filesystem/Directory/DenyListPathValidator.php:74*

-The issue will be fixed in the scope of 2.4.4 and 2.4.3-p1 releases.
+The issue will be fixed in the scope of 2.4.4, 2.4.3-p1 and 2.3.7-p2 releases.
 ## Affected versions and products

-* Adobe Commerce (all deployment methods) when upgrading to 2.3.7-p1 and 2.4.3.
+* Adobe Commerce (all deployment methods) when upgrading to 2.3.7-p1 or 2.4.3.
-* Magento Open Source hen upgrading to 2.3.7-p1 and 2.4.3.
+* Magento Open Source when upgrading to 2.3.7-p1 or 2.4.3.

 ## Issue